robjmcgibbon/COLIBRECON2024/README.md

 # COLIBRE

 This repository introduces the COLIBRE simulation data, along with some tools that are useful when analysing it.
+If you have any questions please reach out to me via slack or email (mcgibbon@strw.leidenuniv.nl).

 ### Running the introductory notebook